giuthas-publications/patkit/docs/Keyboard_shortcuts.markdown

 # Keyboard shortcuts

-Eventually the hotkeys will be editable, but this might not happen until after 1.0 -- unless you want to write that functionality, in which case please get in touch.
+Eventually the hotkeys will be editable, but this will not happen until after 1.0 -- unless you want to write that functionality, in which case please get in touch (I even have a likely library in mind, just no time to do write the code).

+In the following the modifier keys used are written as:

+- Ctrl for Control on Linux/Windows and Command (Apple key) on Mac.
+- Alt for Alt (not Alt Gr, usually on the right) for Linux/Windows and Alt/Option on Mac.
+- Fn for Function (not currently used).
+- Shift for Shift on all platforms.

 ## Quit the program